-Objectives of the Workforce Investment Act
+Objectives of the Workforce Innovation and Opportunity Act

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.